markbucklin/dissertation/frontiers_marklocal.md

 Results
 =======

-**Design: wide-field Ca2+ imaging of hippocampal CA1 neural network in awake behaving mice **
+## Design: wide-field Ca2+ imaging of hippocampal CA1 neural network inawake behaving mice  ##

 To demonstrate the feasibility of imaging a large neural network using a wide-field single-photon technique, we constructed a conventional